krezefal/subgraphs-finder/README.md

 constructed (specified with tests number) and then, summing up the number of connected graphs and dividing it on the number of tests, the probability is calculated.
 - **Brute forcing**.
-Then all vertices in the graph whose probability is greater than 0 are considered as possible ones and all subgraphs are iterated with the calculation of probability for connected ones.
+All vertices in the graph whose probability is greater than 0 are considered as possible ones and all subgraphs are iterated with the calculation of probability for connected ones.
 Summing up all the probabilities, the final one is calculated.